kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

   kubectl
   </summary>

-1. Create a [ServiceBinding CR](https://svc-cat.io/docs/walkthrough/#step-5---requesting-a-servicebinding-to-use-the-serviceinstance) that points in its **spec.instanceRef** field to the Redis ServiceInstance created in the previous guide:
+1. Create a [ServiceBinding CR](https://svc-cat.io/docs/walkthrough/#step-5---requesting-a-servicebinding-to-use-the-serviceinstance) that, in its **spec.instanceRef** field, points to the Redis ServiceInstance created in the previous guide:

    ```yaml
    cat <<EOF | kubectl apply -f -